Planting the tuber

 Fill the pot with soil, place the tuber on the surface, and bury it so the top of the tuber is at the soil surface and partly exposed.
 Add water until the soil is evenly moist (but not fully saturated).

 Until it sprouts, ensure that the surface soil stays moist.
-If you use a plastic dome or bag to maintain moisture, leave it open a slightly to allow some fresh air in.
+If you enclose it a plastic dome or bag to maintain moisture, leave it open a slightly to allow some fresh air in.

 Keep the pot between 65 to 78 degrees F (18-26°C).
 Avoid letting them get warmer than this, but a little cooler at night is ok.
 I recommend placing a minimum/maximum thermometer near the pot.